contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Members who are 21 or older must be endowed before being sealed to a natural parent and a stepparent.

 Married members who are younger than 21 do not need to be endowed to be sealed to a natural parent and a stepparent.
-However, they must have a current temple recommend to be sealed to parents (see [26.4.4](26-temple-recommends.md#2644-temple-recommends-for-sealing-living-children-to-parents)).
+However, they must have a current temple recommend to be sealed to parents (see [27.4.1](27-temple-ordinances-for-the-living.md#2741-receiving-a-recommend-for-living-ordinances) and [27.4.5](27-temple-ordinances-for-the-living.md#2745-who-may-attend-a-sealing-of-children-to-parents)).

-See [27.4.1](27-temple-ordinances-for-the-living.md#2741-issuing-a-recommend-for-sealing-living-children-to-parents) for information about issuing temple recommends for children being sealed to their parents.
+See [27.4.1](27-temple-ordinances-for-the-living.md#2741-receiving-a-recommend-for-living-ordinances) for information about issuing temple recommends for children being sealed to their parents.

 #### 38.4.2.6 Children Conceived by Artificial Insemination or In Vitro Fertilization